About us

 Curious about ARTUS?
 Sit back and let us tell you all about it!

-It all started in 1963 when the Théâtre Universitaire de Strasbourg (“Strasbourg University Theater”) was founded!
+It all started in 1963 when Théâtre Universitaire de Strasbourg (“Strasbourg University Theater”) was founded!
 And what’s that, you ask?
 Well, it’s a drama society for all current and former students at the University of Strasbourg, as well as anyone who’d like to put on their own show or get involved with one of our many ongoing projects.

 Whose clever idea was this?

 We can credit former University President Joseph-François Angelloz with our creation as “TUS”, Théâtre Universitaire de Strasbourg.
 His successor, Maurice Bayen, was a lover of theater and quite the dynamic person.
-He appointed Jean Hurstel as Secretary General, who collaborated with a dream team on a number of initiatives that allowed university theater to take on an experimental flare until 1968.
+He appointed Jean Hurstel as Secretary General, who collaborated with a dream team on a number of initiatives which allowed Strasbourg’s university theater to take on an experimental flare until 1968.

 So… When did it become ARTUS?